pragadaarun/pragadaarun/README.md

 - 👋 Hi, I’m @pragadaarun
 - 👀 I’m interested in C, Python, Java, Matlab
-- 🌱 I’m currently learning Devops, NodeJS, SQL
+- 🌱 I’m currently learning Android Studio
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...